AkshayJ0shi/steam_anomaly_detection_capstone/README.md

 I have links to API endpoint for the price/quantity of sold in-game items.
 I have piplines to scrape the store pages of games to get the tags that I can use to categorize games.
 I also have the link to the endpoint that Steam uses to graph the game's reviews over time.
 I plan to run EC2s to gather the data and house it in a MongoDB hosted on a different EC2.
 I still need to configure the EC2s to run scripts continuously, push the data to the MongoDB, and build in redundancy to avoid losing data.

 ### Estimated size of the dataset:
 I collected ~70% of the Counter-strike: Global Offensive (CS:GO) item sales, and it came out to be ~7.5m entries.
-CS:GO a game with one of the largest collections of items so this is one of the larger games in terms of data points, but I think the number of items I collected data from represents ~2% of the total items on the Steam Market, which would put a liberal estimate at ~375m data points for the Market item sales.
+CS:GO is a game with one of the largest collections of items so this is one of the larger games in terms of data points, but I think the number of items I collected data from represents ~2% of the total items on the Steam Market, which would put a liberal estimate at ~375m data points for the Market item sales.
 Each game will also have ~20 tags/categories and \[number of positive reviews, number of negative reviews\] per month since the game was released associated with it.

 (Potential Problems?)

 (Next thing to work on)